StarRocks/starrocks/docs/en/deployment/downgrade.md

   - StarRocks upgrades the BDB library in v3.0.
 However, BDBJE cannot be rolled back.
 You must use BDB library of v3.0 after a downgrade.
   - The new RBAC privilege system is used by default after you upgrade to v3.0.
 You can only use the RBAC privilege system after a downgrade.

-> **CAUTION**
->
-> Suppose you have downgraded your cluster after a failed upgrade and you want to upgrade the cluster again, for example, 2.5->3.0->2.5->3.0.
-To prevent metadata upgrade failure for some Follower FEs, perform the following steps after the downgrade:
->
-> 1. Run [ALTER SYSTEM CREATE IMAGE](../sql-reference/sql-statements/Administration/ALTER_SYSTEM.md) to create a new image.
-> 2. Wait for the new image to be synchronized to all Follower FEs.
->
-> You can check whether the image file has been synchronized by viewing the log file **fe.log** of the Leader FE.
-A record of log like "push image.* from subdir [] to other nodes. totally xx nodes, push successful xx nodes" suggests that the image file has been successfully synchronized.

 ### Downgrade procedure

 StarRocks' downgrade procedure is the reverse order of the [upgrade procedure](../deployment/upgrade.md#upgrade-procedure).
 Therefore, you need to **downgrade** **FEs** **first and then BEs and CNs**.
 Downgrading them in the wrong order may lead to incompatibility between FEs and BEs/CNs, and thereby cause the service to crash.
 For FE nodes, you must first downgrade all Follower FE nodes before downgrading the Leader FE node.